-Prior to joining JWS in 2010, Wolfgang practised competition law for 10 years at a major Australian law firm, and prior to relocating to Australia in 2000, he practised European and German competition law for over 5 years in Düsseldorf and Brussels in two leading international competition law practices.
+Prior to relocating to Australia in 2000, Wolfgang practised European and German competition law for over 5 years in Düsseldorf and Brussels in two leading international competition law practices.

 Seeking ACCC clearance for the US$66 billion global acquisition of Monsanto Company.